puppetlabs/puppetlabs-helm/README.md

 ##### `install_path`

-Sets the path variable for exec types in the module
+Sets the path variable for exec types in the module.

 Default: `['bin','/usr/bin']`

 ##### `service_account`

-The name of the service account assigned to the `tiller` deployment
+The service account name assigned to the `tiller` deployment.

 Default: `tiller`

 ##### `tiller_namespace`

-The namespace to deploy tiller into
+The namespace of where tiller is deployed to.

 Default: `kube-system`

 ##### `version`

-The version of helm to install
+The version of Helm to install.

 Default: `2.5.1`